swseighman/liberty-demo/README.md

 	* Running Native Image in Docker/Podman
 	* (Optional) Demonstrate on Kubernetes

+Credit goes to Marthen Luther, this is a fork of his original projects.

 ### Comparing Spring Pet Clinic Performance Using Hotspot and Native Image